TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 ![](NotUsedIndexes.png)

 Remove the indexes only if they are related to not used functionality or a different country.
-In some specific cases for the large tables, you can also consider disabling Partition and DataArea fields.
+In some specific cases for large tables, you can also consider disabling Partition and DataArea fields.

 ### Wait statistics

 [Script](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#wait-statistics) gives you an overview of current wait events.
-You see some IO related events here, [analyze](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#disk-i--o) disk activity by the disk and by file.
+If you see some IO related events here, [analyze](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#disk-i--o) disk activity by disk and by file.

 ![](Waits.png)